 Stay Informed: These changes will affect your policy, so it’s important you understand what they mean.
 Please call MDA Insurance at (800) 860-2272 to ask questions, discuss your options and understand your choices.
 Thank you for allowing us to be your trusted resource as we navigate these significant changes to your auto coverage!

-Medicare and No Fault Auto Insurance Changes Are Coming
+Medicare and No Fault Auto Insurance Changes

 According to the Michigan Department of Insurance and Financial Services (DIFS), after July 1, 2020, Michigan Medicare beneficiaries who renew or purchase a new no-fault automobile insurance policy can “opt-out” of Personal Protection Insurance (PIP) medical benefits if they wish.
 The beneficiary must demonstrate that they are enrolled in Medicare Parts A & B and that their spouse or any relative who resides with them in the same household has either qualified health coverage or auto insurance that includes PIP medical benefits.